FiveElementsLabs/orbit-defi/README.md

 > Orbit is a DeFi smart vault Optimizer that automates and rebalances your LP strategies effortlessly, starting with Uniswap V3.

+### Let's automate Uniswap V3

+- We chose Uniswap v3 as the first protocol to automate.
+Our choice was driven by:
+  The fact that concentrated liquidity is a new paradigm which is increasingly sucking out volumes from older design AMMs
+- The fact that more protocols are providing concentrated liquidity, such as new Sushi Trident
+- The market size and volumes of concentrated liquidity protocols.
+We are speaking about 1 trillion annualized volume as we write these docs
+- The number of options and strategies allowed by these protocols and possible integrations to offer
+- The fact that there are several vaults out there that provide strategies on top of Uniswap v3.
+This strategies are very simple (indeed, replicable with Orbit), costly (fees take about 1-2% of TVL) and overall not effective with respect to just holding the asset.
+We take a strategy agnostic approach, our aim is increasing return for any liquidity provider in Uni v3, independently from the strategy of choice

 ## Installation

 ```bash